There is one month until Christmas. So, I am sure that you have been making your Christmas plans.

 >Drive around to see the Christmas lights.
 Check out Riverside Park – Guelph Sparkles in the Park, December 19, 2020 To December 31, 2020, Price: Free – Donations, This will be a drive thru event with modifications made for Covid.

 >Drive around to see the Christmas windows.
 Exhibition Park and cooperating downtown businesses. https://www.epng.ca/events

 >If you are feeling more adventurous…https://www.todocanada.ca/drive-through-and-drive-in-events-and-activities-in-ontario/

 >Make a christmas playlist or bookmark your favourite online christmas playlists.

 >Check out your favourite christmas movies from the library.
 How about trying some new ones this year?
 Share titles of favourite christmas movies with your friends.
-(Mine are Love Actually, Home Alone(1) and The Terminator).
+(Mine are Love Actually, Home Alone(1) and Die Hard).
 Watch a christmas movie online with others: Netflix party, prime video party.

 >Get ready to become the next Mike Holmes or Marie Kondo and do that project that you have been procrastinating.

 >Clean out the tool room or the hall closet.
 Donate unneeded items.